felipeardev/felipeardev/README.md

 User experience, performance, clean architecture, scalability and security are my favorite topics.

-Passionate about technological advancement and proud to be part of. 🚀
+Passionate about technological advancement and proud to be part of 🚀.

 LinkedIn: [@felipe.ribeiro](https://www.linkedin.com/in/felipe-alexandre-ribeiro-395674161)
 Twitter: [@ownergixel](https://twitter..com/ownergixel)